 The first stair tread should have a grain that runs parallel with the floor to give people an invitation to continue.
 Bowed and curved steps are a bit more grand and the convex shape tells the mind that the transition is soft and acceptable.

-You can see how in this Birch hardwood stair treads the direct of the boards run perpendicular to the flooring, but the stairs present an interesting geometric design that sets the stage for the transition.
+You can see how, in these Birch hardwood stair treads, the direct of the boards run perpendicular to the flooring, but the stairs present an interesting geometric design that sets the stage for the transition.

 Another area where it is acceptable to alter the grain direction is in large openings where there is a step down between rooms.
 Here, there is a clear division of spaces so you can install a piece of nosing or a custom stair tread – the goal is to minimize seams and use an element that runs the entire length of the opening.

 You can see an example of this in the Quartersawn Prefinished Oak flooring below.

 Simple stairways that have a minimum number of elements are great for designers when they want to put the emphasis of the house on the space.
 However, when you design a stairway with an overly simplified design the mind has concern for safety.
 A design may conform to code and may meet all of the mechanical requirements, but do the users find it comforting and strong?

 Be sure to design a staircase that promotes a feeling of quality and stability, and factor in elements that match the scale and quality of the rest of the home.
 If you are going to simplify the balusters, reinforce the construction and design with a modified hand-rail design or thicker custom treads that can provide an added touch of luxury and personalization.